segmentio/segment-docs/src/connections/reverse-etl/observability.md

 5. If your sync failed, click the failed reason to get more details on the error and view sample payloads to help troubleshoot the issue.

 > info "Segment automatically retries events that were extracted but failed to load"
 > Segment retries events for 14 days following a total or partial sync failure.
 Before loading the failed records on a subsequent sync, Segment checks for the latest changes in your data to ensure the data loaded into your warehouse isn't stale.
+If the error causing the load failure is coming from an upstream tool, you can fix the error in the upstream tool to ensure the record loads on the next sync.

 ## Email alerts
 You can opt in to receive email alerts regarding notifications for Reverse ETL.